Inner Mongolia China Travel Guide

 Extremely challenging, as wheat is a staple in noodles, dumplings, and bread.
 Cross-contamination is likely.

-Communicating dietary needs may be challenging due to language barriers.
+Communicating dietary needs can be difficult due to language barriers.

-It is best to carry a detailed card translated into Chinese explaining your allergies.
+It is best to bring a detailed card translated into Chinese explaining your allergies.

 Focus on plain, simple dishes like steamed vegetables or rice.

-Food that follows jewish dietary laws is very difficult to find in Hohhot.
+Food that follows jewish dietary laws is very difficult to discover in Hohhot.

 Translation apps and pre-translated cards are useful for communicating dietary restrictions.